-On December 16, 2004, the Financial Accounting Standards Board ("FASB"), issued SFAS 123(R) "Share-Based Payment" which is a revision of SFAS No. 123, "Accounting for Stock Based Compensation".
-SFAS 123(R) supersedes Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees", ("APB No. 25") and amends SFAS No. 95, "Statement of Cash Flows" ("SFAS 95").
+Share-Based Payment-On December 16, 2004, the Financial Accounting Standards Board ("FASB"), issued SFAS 123(R) "Share-Based Payment" which is a revision of SFAS No. 123, "Accounting for Stock Based Compensation."
+SFAS 123(R) supersedes Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," ("APB No. 25") and amends SFAS No. 95, "Statement of Cash Flows" ("SFAS 95").
 Generally, the approach in SFAS 123(R) is similar to the approach described in SFAS 123.
 However, SFAS 123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the Combined/Consolidated Statements of Income based on their fair values.
 Pro forma disclosure is no longer an alternative.
 Prior to the Reorganization, we operated as a series of partnerships, limited liability companies and Subchapter S corporations and had not historically issued stock-based compensation awards.
 We adopted SFAS 123(R) on January 1, 2006.
-In conjunction with the IPO, we recorded \$4.3 million of expense related to the vesting of EVercore LP partnership units, RSUs and shares of restricted stock that we expect to record as a result of the completion of this offering.
+In conjunction with the IPO, we recorded \$4.3 million of expense related to the vesting of RSUs made at the date of our IPO.